Pomax/node-flickrapi/README.md

-# A Node.js implementation of the Flickr API
+# A Node.js, and client-side, implementation of the Flickr API

-With oauth authentication for Flickr API keys.
+With oauth authentication for Flickr API keys if you're using it server-side (authenticated calls from the browser are too insecure to support for the moment, and will throw an error).

 ## how to use this package